-4.3 There appears to be two policies titled 'General Policy' contained at pages 24 and 25.
+4.3 There appears to be two policies titled 'General Policy 1' contained at pages 24 and 25.
 The policy on page 24 places a requirement for the Parish Council to inform the community about planning and actively involve local people in the planning process.
-This policy reads as a 'Key Aim' of the APNP and serves no purpose in guiding development within the Parish.
-We would therefore recommend the deletion of this policy, particularly as consultation is covered by 'Key Aim 2' and General Policy 1 as contained on page 25.
+This policy reads as an 'Key Aim' of the APNP and serves no purpose in guiding development within the Parish.
+We would therefore recommend the deletion of this policy as it is covered by Key Aim 2 and General Policy 1 contained on page 25.